Join us in Ely for a monthly discussion, to learn, share knowledge and grow! We’ll provide tea, hot chocolate and…

 From a searchable route library with BWCA maps to information on permits, we have the resources you need to explore the Boundary Waters.
 With more than 1,100 lakes, 1,200 miles of canoe routes, a dozen rugged hiking trails and over 1.1 million acres, the BWCA offers endless opportunities for adventure.

-Proposed copper-sulfide mines risk contaminating some of the cleanest water on earth and permanently polluting the Boundary Waters.
+Two proposed copper-sulfide mines — PolyMet and Twin Metals — risk contaminating some of the cleanest water on earth and permanently polluting the BWCA.
 If these mines open, they would produce acid mine drainage and cause irreparable harm to our beloved wilderness.
-Learn more about the threats and how you can join a movement.
+Learn more about how we are beating back these toxic mines and how you can join a movement.